Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- Policy-driven access control is an approach where permissions are set based on organizational policies, roles, or requirements, ensuring that users have the right level of access that aligns with their job functions or responsibilities.
 		- Permissions are assigned based on predefined roles in an organization, and individuals are then assigned to those roles.
 		- Users are given the minimum levels of access necessary to perform their job functions.
 If a condition is not explicitly met, access is denied by default.
+~ Role-based access control
+		- Role-based access control permissions are assigned based on predefined roles in an organization, and individuals are then assigned to those roles
 ~ Unique Secret Keys
 		- Unique secret keys for programmatic access are crucial for ensuring that interactions with the cloud are secure and authenticated.
 ~ Infrastructure Monitoring